 It’s important to think of the publications you want to be in, read them, and see how they describe/talk about music.
-If they label everyone as singer-songwriter, you’re good to go!
+If they label everyone as a singer-songwriter, you’re good to go!
 If they are approaching things from a more intricate perspective, you might want to think of yourself in those terms as well.
 You don’t have to be a music journalist yourself.
 You just have to be conscious.

-There are many more genres (and sub-genres) than just rock, pop, country, jazz, EDM, etc. You want to get specific and it’s okay to reference other artists that you get compared to to give bloggers a sense of who you sound like (but do note: getting compared to someone is
+There are many more genres (and sub-genres) than just rock, pop, country, jazz, EDM, etc. You want to get specific and it’s okay to reference other artists that you get compared to give bloggers a sense of who you sound like (but do note: getting compared to someone is

 DIFFERENT from being influenced by another artist!

 It is important to note that your niche does not, in any way, need to reflect your genre of music.
 Anything that you are passionate about, anything that has inflicted you as a person (such as a disease or social plight) or any part of your upbringing that has helped to define who you are as a person and a musician can be a great niche.

 The idea here is that on music blogs, you are just another musician being covered, however on, say a positivity blog or an anime blog, you are the one or one of the very few musicians being covered making your story and your music far more unique which can help it to resonate with the reader-base.

 BONUS: Strategies for Building Traction on Spotify & On Soundcloud

 “If you don’t have fans, listens and consumption on Spotify (that you have to create) you are dead in the water.” – Brian Vinikoor.
 This means you need to understand the Spotify Basics first!